da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

         which automatically gets installed by the test system in order to run the automated acceptance tests.

+### Explanation of how maven build process details

+Here are some custom scripts which are plugged in to the maven lifecycle which you find under src/main/scripts.
+For more control you can directly make use of them if you follow these steps

+1. cd DNSCore/ContentBroker
+1. mvn package -Pdev -DappHome=[CBInstallDir] (this will build an installer at DNSCore/installation)
+1. src/main/scripts/pre-integration-test.sh
+    (src/main/bash/pre-integration-test.sh?) (this will a) install the CB to [CBInstallDir] and b) prepare the testing environment)
+1. mvn failsafe:integration-test (Running all acceptance tests)
+1. mvn failsafe:integration-test -Dit.test=ATUseCaseX (Run a single acceptance test)

 ### Build and acceptance test the application on a development workstation

     if !exists [appHome], mkdir [appHome]